anydotcrypto/docs.any.sender/docs/client/README.md

 ### any.sender(signer: Signer, settings?: {} )

 Adds any.sender functionality to a signer on an `any` property.
-This will not replace or effect any of the existing functions on the Signer, eg `any.sender(signer).sendTransaction(tx)` will not got via any.sender but will send a normal transaction from the signer.
+This will not replace or effect any of the existing functions on the Signer.
+For example `any.sender(signer).sendTransaction(tx)` will not got via any.sender but will send a normal transaction from the signer.

 Optional setting can also be provided:
 * apiUrl: the url of the any.sender API defaults to the known instance for the provider network